jphmrst/PLC/src/plc/fp/Naturals.lagda.md

 number as argument and returns a natural number.

 You may have noticed that `ℕ` and `→` don't appear on your keyboard.
 They are symbols in _unicode_.
-At the end of each chapter is a list of all unicode symbols introduced in the chapter, including instructions on how to type them in the Emacs text editor.
+At the end of each section is a list of all unicode symbols introduced in that section including instructions on how to type them in the Emacs text editor.
 Here _type_ refers to typing with fingers as opposed to data types!